 ABB's automated solution can be used with any electric bus provided it has the correct rooftop interface.
 The inverted pantograph connection makes it possible to use a low-cost and low weight interface on the roof of the bus, consisting of 4 simple contact bars with a weight of around 10 kg.
 This allows manufacturers of electric buses to reduce the weight of their vehicle, improve the energy efficiency and design a lower cost electric bus.
 The attractiveness of ABB's charging solution is confirmed by manufacturers of electric buses.
-In July 2014 ABB announced that it signed a global cooperation with Volvo bus to jointly market fast chargers and buses.
+In July 2014 ABB announced that it signed business web portal on clean energy charging system which a global cooperation with Volvo bus to jointly market fast chargers and buses.